justinkim2015/odin-flight-booker/README.md

 From this project I was able to practice making class methods, scopes, and instance methods in my models and to practice making nested forms.

 CNT...

+* **Project**:
+Go back to you **Flight Booker** project and improve it:
+  * Add a controller that allows the user to add another passenger by clicking on an "Add passenger" button, which adds another set of fields to enter the passenger details (hint: have a look at the [\<template\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template)) tag)
+  * Allow to remove existing passengers by clicking a "Remove" button, which removes the one set of passenger fields (make sure submissions to the server still works as expected)
+  * Prevent removing the last set of passenger details.